-College Board.
+Students enrolling in AP science courses must meet all prerequisites and be recommended by their teacher.
+All AP course syllabi have been approved by the College Board and are held to the standards and rigor set forth by the College Board.
 For specific content expectations please visit: apcentral.collegeboard.com or contact Nicole Prince, Science Program Administrator.
 ALL AP Science courses are equivalent to a college level course and have summer assignments to review material that they are expected to know upon entering the course.

-AP PHYSICS 2
+AP PHYSICS 2 Advanced Placement Course #3405